Williams High School (Plano, Texas)

-T. H. Williams High School is a secondary school in Plano, Texas (USA) serving grades nine and ten.
+T. H. Williams High School is a secondary school in Plano, Texas, United States, serving grades nine and ten.
 It is part of the Plano Independent School District.
 In Plano ISD, high school freshmen and sophomores attend one of six high schools.
 Juniors and seniors attend "senior high schools".
 Bowman and Otto middle schools feed into Williams.
 Williams High School feeds into Plano East Senior High School.

 History

 Williams High School first served as Plano High School when it was built in 1961.
 That year the school included grades 8 through 12 and the total enrollment was 390 students.
 It was the first racially integrated school in Plano.
 Enrollment grew steadily until the 1965–66 school year when it was 653.
 The following school year, the campus became a grade 9 through 12 school and enrollment dropped to 555.
 Two years later, Williams became a grade 10 through 12 facility with 627 students.
 A new senior high school was completed in 1975 leaving the Williams campus with 938 freshmen and sophomores.
 Enrollment numbers had reached 1712 students by the 1973–74 school year.
 Enrollment has fluctuated over the years and as of the second week of the 2003–04 school year, enrollment had grown to 1633.
 Enrollment topped over 2000 students by the 2010-2011 school year, before dropping back down with the opening of McMillen High School relieving Williams’ enrollment.

 Since its inception, Williams High School has experienced several renovations and additions.
 In 1961, $911,590 was paid to Avery Mays Construction Co.
 In 1970, an additional $1,100.000 went to KAS Construction Co. in an attempt to accommodate increased numbers.
 This addition included a library. $279,968 went to Corgan Associates in 1975.